Skip to main content

 Why Algorithms Price Differently from Humans

-Exploring the computational advantage
+Exploring the computer's advantage

-Humans don’t make computer moves, because the benefits materialize much later and are not immediately apparent to human heuristics.The strategy to, for instance, “connect your rooks and place them on open files” is a foresighted decision many players cannot easily make.”
+Humans don’t—or can't—make computer moves because their benefits materialize much later and are not immediately apparent to human heuristics.
+The strategy to, for instance, “connect your rooks and place them on open files” is a foresighted decision many players cannot easily make.

-However, in many situations of life these heuristics help human players understand a position.
-They don’t necessarily lead to the best results, but reliably to decent ones.
 Computer moves differ substantially in their characteristics from human moves.
-For example, Artificial Intelligence (AI) chess engines like Alpha Zero sacrifice material much more often than humans.
+For example, Artificial Intelligence (AI) chess engines like AlphaZero sacrifice material more often than humans.

-One common interrogative states that to price a good-better-best portfolio, you need three things:
+One common interrogative states that, to price a good-better-best portfolio, you need three things:

-• a low entry price to attract customers;
+1. A low entry price to attract customers;

-• a right-priced middle product that the customer is supposed to buy.
+3. A right-priced middle product that the customer is supposed to buy.

 • Small (0.2l): €1.99